shybruh/TempMon/README.md

 - Add more stats

 On first run, it may take a second to initialize.
 Otherwise every other run after should be fine.
-The application was made depending on the Jetbrains Mono [font](https://www.jetbrains.com/lp/mono/)
+The application was made depending on the Jetbrains Mono [font](https://www.jetbrains.com/lp/mono/) and LibreHardwareMonitor.

 ## Contributing